NGenetzky/hugo-academic-kickstart/content/post/2018-02-11-hiring-an-ephemeral-butler.md

 I do not have an entire server farm at my disposal.
 I have a single powerful computer.
 For this reason I would like to be able to execute builds within a docker container.
-I am researching into the various plugins available and other the works of others.
+I am researching into the various plugins available and the works published by others.

 Most notably: